 Batu Caves has eight primary schools and four secondary schools catering to its fast-expanding township.
 As for commercial amenities, Batu Caves has clinics, banks, gas stations, mini markets, a morning wet market, a night market, and a Giant hypermarket (basically all the markets you would ever need).
 There is a police station situated in the township too.
 Basically, Batu Caves is a relatively self-sustaining town with most major facilities and amenities available.

-Things to do in Batu Caves
+What to do in Batu Caves

 1. Take a day trip to Batu Caves